Resident Assistant Selection and Application Process

 H. Resident Assistant Performance Guidelines

-Resident Advisors will receive assessments on their performance during scheduled one-on-ones.
+Resident Assitants will receive assessments on their performance during scheduled one-on-ones.
 Failure to meet set expectations will result in disciplinary actions.
 Please refer to the Resident Assistant Performance Guidelines for detailed description of each stage.

-Application Deadline: Monday, March 31, 2014 APPLICATIONS WILL NOT BE ACCEPTED AFTER THE DEADLINE.
+Check emails for deadline date.
+APPLICATIONS WILL NOT BE ACCEPTED AFTER THE DEADLINE.